 Update State Communications unit program to reflect information and communication Technology, information branch functional guidance- Has not been started yet

-Conduct a Pace Planning workshop for local level agencies- Has not been started yet.
-The plan is to have it ready by OR Prepared
+Conduct a PACE Planning workshop for local level agencies- Has not been started yet.
+The plan is to have it ready by OR Prepared Conference

 Complete the state AUXCOM plan- William will work with the response section at OEM and have more information.